 Click on the PDF above to download and share with your team.
 In this episode, Dan gives you 3 tips for customer service professionals.
 This customer service tips series episode deals with how to

 This is a Free Complete Online Communication Skills Training Course Lesson brought to you by Dan O’Connor Training.
-In todays tactical effective communication skills training lesson, you’ll get an audio, video, and even an
+In today’s tactical effective communication skills training lesson, you’ll receive an audio, video, and even an

 How to show empathy–an interpersonal skill you WILL need sometime in your lifetime Someone needs you to be there for them, and you want to show you care by demonstrating empathy.
 So you look at them with eyes as big as

 By popular demand--MORE on discovering your teen sexting-- How to handle the situation with intelligence, compassion and love Most people respond to the bad behavior of their children with a reprimand.
 I'll bet that's what your parents did.
 How did that work for you?
 How did that work for...